gammapy/gammapy/docs/time/period.rst

     >>> fap
     0.0

-If other loss functions than ``linear`` are used, we recommend to not use the ``Bootstrap``-method, because it calls `astropy.stats.LombScargle` (linear least square regression) that is not identical to the non-linear robust periodogram.
+If other loss functions than ``linear`` are used, using the ``Bootstrap``-method is not recommended, because it internally calls `astropy.stats.LombScargle` (linear least square regression) which is not identical to non-linear robust periodogram.

 Plotting
 --------